dzangolab/generator-dzangolab-iac/generators/do-swarm/README.md

 make setup.docker
 ```

-Note: if you have the error fatal: [leader]: FAILED! => {"changed": false, "msg": "Unable to find any of pip3 to use.  pip needs to be installed."}, wait a few minutes for it to be installed.
+Note: if you have the error fatal: [leader]: FAILED! => {"changed": false, "msg": "Unable to find any of pip3 to use.  pip needs to be installed."}, wait a few moments for it to be installed.

 ### 2. Traefik